MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/sla-work-orders.md

 1. Go to the **Field Service SLA Configuration** tab to select the **SLA KPI Instances** for Field Service.
 By default, there's an SLA related to work order arrival times.

    SLA KPI instances help track how often your organization meets SLAs by establishing a relationship between the SLA and work order entities.
-An SLA can have many SLA KPI Instances.
-The SLA KPI instances entered in our example tell the system to update the **Time from Promised** and **Time to Promised** work order fields for scheduling, which we'll discuss further on in this article.
+An SLA can have multiple SLA KPI Instances.
+If more than one SLA KPI matches for a work order, the one that was first created applies with priority.

 ## Create SLA